21 Re-expressing values

 plot(log(US) ~ Year, dat, type="l")

-It’s clear from the log plot that the rate of growth for the US has not been consistent over the years (had it been consistent, the line would have been straight).
-In fact, there seems to be a gradual decrease in growth rate over the 150 year period (though a more thorough analysis would be needed to see where and when the growth rates changed).
+Here, the log plot shows that the rate of growth for the US has not been consistent over the years (had it been consistent, the line would have been straight).
+In fact, there seems to be a gradual decrease in growth rate over the 150 year period.

 The log is not the only transformation that can be applied to a dataset.
-There is a whole family of power transformations (of which the log is a special case) that can be implemented using either the Tukey transformation or the Box-Cox transformation.
+A family of power transformations (of which the log is a special case) can be implemented using either the Tukey transformation or the Box-Cox transformation.
 We’ll explore the Tukey transformation next.

-The Tukey family of transformations offers a broader range of re-expression options (which includes the log).
+The Tukey family of transformations offers a broad range of re-expression options (which includes the log).
 The values are re-expressed using the algorithm:

 \[ \begin{equation} T_{Tukey} = \begin{cases} x^p , & p \neq 0 \\ log(x), & p = 0 \end{cases} \end{equation} \] The objective is to find a value for \(p\) from a “ladder” of powers (e.g. -2, -1, -1/2, 0, 1/2, 1, 2) that does a good job in re-expressing the batch of values.
 Technically, \(p\) can take on any value.
 But in practice, we normally pick a value for \(p\) that may be “interpretable” in the context of our analysis.
 For example, a log transformation (p=0) may make sense if the process we are studying has a steady growth rate.
 A cube root transformation (p = 1/3) may make sense if the entity being measured is a volume (e.g. rain fall measurements).
 But sometimes, the choice of \(p\) may not be directly interpretable or may not be of concern to the analyst.